thombashi/pytablewriter/README.rst

         |a  |  1| 10|
         |b  |  2| 11|

-Write a markdown table from space-separated values
+Write a Markdown table from space-separated values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :Sample Code:
     .. code-block:: python